The Noble - a PC-rated Aristocrat

 Great Command (Sp): Beginning at 17th level, a noble's Voice of Command acts as the Greater Command spell.

 Divine Right (Su): Beginning at 19th level, a noble's aura of pre-eminent authority is so great that she is immune to any alignment-based damage or effects (eg she is unaffected by spells such as Blasphemy and Holy Smite, and takes no damage from Smite Evil).
 She can use any relic or intelligent item without penalty, regardless of its alignment or divine allegiance.
-She is unaffected by Divine Aura from any deity
+She is unaffected by Divine Aura from any deity.

-Or something?
-I don't have the DDG, so have no idea about how gods work.
 This is Aragorn facing down Sauron via Palantir.
 It's largely a matter of being able to ignore the other party: If you're the Emperor of a continent-spanning empire, you're not going to kowtow to a stick made of a few bones scavenged from the decomposing corpse of an ex-deity, or a trumped-up self-declared demigod.
 You're used to being in charge, and will brook no argument.
 End of discussion.
 Now grovel, you despicable peasant, or be flogged.

 House Rules New Spells Level 0 Domain Spells Armour and Weapons New Feats Fumbles Monsters

-Aaargh home Last Revised 21/12/06
+Aaargh home Last Revised 22/1/15